External Database for Artifactory Helm Installation

-For production grade installations, it is recommended to use an external PostgreSQL with a static password.
+For production installations, use an external PostgreSQL database with a static password.

 Configure External PostgreSQL Database with Artifactory Helm Installation